Diffusion equation: Discretization

 The diffusion equation is continuous in both space and time.
 One may discretize space, time, or both space and time, which arise in application.
 Discretizing time alone just corresponds to taking time slices of the continuous system, and no new phenomena arise.

 In discretizing space alone, the Green's function becomes the discrete Gaussian kernel, rather than the continuous Gaussian kernel.
 In discretizing both time and space, one obtains the random walk.

-Discretization (Image)
+Discretization in image processing

 The product rule is used to rewrite the anisotropic tensor diffusion equation, in standard discretization schemes, because direct discretization of the diffusion equation with only first order spatial central differences leads to checkerboard artifacts.
 The rewritten diffusion equation used in image filtering:

 where "tr" denotes the trace of the 2nd rank tensor, and superscript "T" denotes transpose, in which in image filtering D(ϕ, r) are symmetric matrices constructed from the eigenvectors of the image structure tensors.
 The spatial derivatives can then be approximated by two first order and a second order central finite differences.
 The resulting diffusion algorithm can be written as an image convolution with a varying kernel (stencil) of size 3 × 3 in 2D and 3 × 3 × 3 in 3D.